 Replacing the Ignition Coil

-Once you are sure that the ignition coil is faulty, it is time to replace it.
-The replacement procedure could be done at home provided you have the right tools.
+Once you are sure that the ignition coil is defective, it is time to replace it.
+The replacement can be done at home, provided you have the right tools.
 Follow these steps to properly replace the ignition coil:

 Step 1: Disconnect the car battery by removing the negative terminal.
-You’ll need an appropriate socket or wrench to unscrew the bolt.
+You will need a suitable socket or wrench to loosen the screw.

-Step 2: Find the ignition coils which are typically located on top of the engine and attached to the engine block.
+Step 2: Locate the ignition coils, which are normally located on the top of the engine and attached to the engine block.

-Step 3: Remove the old ignition coil with the help of a socket wrench and disconnect the electrical connectors from the coil as well.
-On some cars, it is required to disconnect the electrical connectors first and then removing the coil.
-To know more, refer to the instructions on your car manual.
+Step 3: Remove the old ignition coil using a socket wrench and also disconnect the electrical connections from the coil.
+In some cars it is necessary to first disconnect the electrical connections and then remove the coil.
+For more information, refer to the instructions in your car owner’s manual.

-Step 4: Install the new ignition coil and ensure all bolts and screws are tight enough.
-If you removed the electrical connectors first, then reconnect them and then install the ignition coil.
+Step 4: Install the new ignition coil and make sure that all bolts and screws are tightened sufficiently.
+Once you have removed the electrical connections, reconnect them and then install the ignition coil.

-Step 6: Start the car and take it out for a spin to ensure that there is no idling, stalling or engine misfire.
+Step 6: Start the car and take it for a spin to make sure there is no idling, stalling, or engine failure.

 Ignition Coil Replacement Cost

-Replacing the ignition coil is simple, however, if you are not comfortable in doing it yourself, head over to the auto mechanic and let the experts do the job.
-The average cost to replace the ignition coil is between $150 to $270.
-The ignition coil itself costs approximately $120 to $160.
+Changing the ignition coil is easy, but if you don’t feel comfortable doing it yourself, go to the car mechanic and let the experts do the work.
+The average cost to replace the ignition coil is between $150 and $270, and the ignition coil itself costs about $120 to $160.